The Definition and Relevance of Attachment for Lawyers from a DMM Perspective

 Attachment involves a person’s (child or adult) need to be protected from danger, and comforted especially after exposure to danger, and a relationship with a person who can provide protection from danger and comfort.Simple DMM definition of the attachment system, by Dr. Patricia Crittenden

-Attachment theory and science offer insight into parent-child relationships, and more relevantly for lawyers, into how adults manage fear.
-It describes in great detail how people process information and defensively exclude or over-rely on certain types of information while making decisions, which in turn impact memory systems bias, and how they communicate and construct narratives of their past, present, and future.
+The Attachment system offers insight into parent-child relationships, and more relevantly for lawyers, into how adults manage fear.
+It describes in great detail how people process information and defensively exclude or over-rely on certain types of information while making decisions.
+This in turn impacts memory systems bias, and how people communicate and construct unclear narratives of their past, present, and future.

-For parent-child relationships, attachment shows why and how those relationships shape function to shape the neural structure and functioning of a child’s brain.
-It provides clear insight into how to adjust parenting skills to create attachment-healing, or optimal attachment-parenting.
+For parent-child relationships, attachment shows why and how those relationships function to shape the neural structure and functioning of a child’s brain.
+It provides clear insight into how parents can specifically attune to their child to create attachment-healing, or optimal attachment-parenting, and optimal child development.

 Traditionally, attachment theory is described as involving a child who seeks safety from and proximity to a parent, and a parent who supports a child’s exploration.
-This definition is helpful for parents, but not so much for professionals.
+This definition can be helpful for parents, but not so much for professionals.

 The Dynamic Maturational Model of Attachment and Adaptation (DMM), initially developed by Dr. Patricia Crittenden, offers an updated view of attachment.
 It describes in detail why and how childhood experience impacts adult thinking, behaviors, communication styles, memory function, and more.